-However, it is recognised that while this information is a useful reference, it is not in itself enough to secure consultee response.
+However, it is recognised that while this information is useful reference, it is not in itself enough to secure consultee response.
 For all but the shortest written document, a concise summary will be provided for each consultation detailing the issue and options and setting out opportunities to contribute.
-This should be written or produced graphically using simple and engaging language in an accessible format.
+This should be accessible, clearly written, or produced visually, and use digital channels of distribution/accessibility wherever possible.
 Information will be localised to ensure that people understand how plans may affect their local area.
-Assistance in providing information in alternative formats will be offered.
+Assistance in providing information in other languages or formats will be offered.